cargo-limit/cargo-limit/README.md

 # cargo-limit
 [![Crates.io](https://img.shields.io/crates/v/cargo-limit.svg)](https://crates.io/crates/cargo-limit)

-Cargo wrapper which limits compiler messages number.
-Error messages come first.
+Cargo wrapper which makes compiler messages more human-readable:
+- number of messages can be limited
+- errors are shown with highest priority
+    - they never appear in the middle of warnings
+- all messages are shown in reversed order by default

 [Discussion](https://www.reddit.com/r/rust/comments/is9o7x/cargo_with_less_noise/) on reddit.